surikanda/exercise.maven_manager-and-trainee/README.md

     * Ensure that all test cases in `src.test.com.github.perscholas` pass with 100% success rate.
     * The original document can be found [here](./original-readme.pdf)

+* **Stretch Goal**
+   * Upon completing each of the above asks, (particularly, 100% test-success) continue by implementing the features below.
+      1. Add a method named `calculateTransportAllowance` in `AbstractEmployee` class which calculates the transport allowance by returning 10% (default allowance) of the salary.
+Print the salary after calculating.
+         * `transportAllowance = 10/100*basicSalary.`
+      2. For a `Manager`, the transportation allowance is 15% of the basic salary.
+Override the `calculateTransportAllowance` method in Manager class which should calculate the transport allowance as 15% of the base salary.
+Print the salary after calculating.
+         * `transportAllowance = 15*basicSalary /100.`
+      3. For a `Trainee`, the transport allowance is same as the default allowance; the method `calculateTransportAllowance` in the base class can be used.
+      4. Invoke the `calculateTransportAllowance` on an instance of a `Manager` and `Trainee` in the `run` method of `ApplicationRunner.java`.